Legislative reform

 Are there plans?

 Signed to an act, but it comes into effect on a date proclaimed by the president through another government gazette.
-UPRDA regulations, led by the Department of Mineral and Petroleum Resources.
-These are scheduled for completion by September.
+UPRDA regulations, led by the Department of Minerals and Petroleum Resources, are now scheduled to be finalised by the end of the financial year, March 2026, director-general Jacob Mbele told the portfolio committee on minerals and petroleum resources in December 2025.

 Is it on the agenda?